Superformula/node-backend-test/developer-guide.md

 - Start the server with debugging
   - `node --inspect=0.0.0.0:9229 .`
   - or if you need an immediate breakpoint: `node --inspect-brk=0.0.0.0:9229 .`
-  - Then in chrome browser, browse to `chrome://inspect`
+  - Then in chrome browser, browse to `chrome://inspect` and click on the "inspect" link you should see under the "Remote Target" header
 - Run all the unit tests: `npm test`
 - Run a single unit test file: `tap code/some-test-tap.js`
 - Enable logging during test code: `SBT_LOG_LEVEL=debug tap code/some-test-tap.js`